- October 30, 2023

 Why embracing dissent is essential for a diverse work environment?

-Embracing dissent is vital for fostering diversity in the workplace.
+Embracing dissent is vital for fostering diversity at workplace.
 This article explores the significance of dissent in organizations.

 Dissent is unsettling.
 Human mind is wired to view agreement more favourably than disagreement.
 Especially, within the boundaries of an organisation, being in agreement with one’s bosses is critical to career growth.
 Businesses have gone to great lengths in designing selection methods that find perfect “culture fits” extending even to personality traits.